Rikitav/Rikitav-Examples/README.md

 # Rikitav Examples
-My code examples that i found on internet and writed yourself
+Here will be collected my code examples that I found on the Internet and wrote myself
-You can copy that code and use it in your own projects
+You can copy this code and use it in your projects

 # My group in VKontakte (Only Russia)
 https://vk.com/rikitav